-The industry’s growth is also impressive globally too at over 60% year on year growth rate.
-Latest reports from KPMG and CB insights show that the entire industry is now valued at a little over US$19 billion.
+The sector’s growth is also impressive globally with a year on year increase of over 60%.
+Reports from KPMG and CB Insights show the entire fintech industry is valued at more than US$19 billion.

 The reason for phenomenal growth rates in Asia is due to the contribution of China and India, the world’s two most populous countries.
-Their growth is expected to continue as a greater proportion of its billions of citizens get access to mobile financial products and services.
+Their growth will continue as a greater number of citizens gain access to mobile financial products and services.

 China alone attracted investments worth US$2.7 billion in fintech last year.
-It is also home to the two most valuable fintech companies in the world, the online lending platform Lufax and internet insurer Zhong An Insurance.
+The country is also home to the two most valuable fintech companies in the world.
+These are online lending platform Lufax and internet insurer Zhong An Insurance.

 Behind, but not by much, India is only in its beginning stage of fintech.
-Even though the country has been the site of outsourcing for anything related to technology, the majority of the local population is still not up to date.
+The country is a major hub for tech outsourcing, but most of the local population is still not up to date.
 Nearly 40% of India’s 1.3 billion people do not have a bank account and about 75% are without internet access.

 These incredibly low rates of penetration show potential for fintech in Asia.
 Mobile phones and internet access will no doubt be the main drivers of growth in India, especially since it is home to the world’s 6th largest fintech company.
 Specifically, One97 Communications – a mobile payment services firm.